OCB7D2D/OcbCustomTextures/README.md

 they are intended to influence, but they match 1-to-1 the options that are normally set via the `uv.xml` fragment.

+To overwrite any existing texture in the atlas, you just need to define the id as the number of the texture ID you want overwritten:
+E.g. `<paint id="141" ... >` to overwrite `Garage Door 2` texture.

 `Config/blocks.xml`:

 ```xml